Say hello to this zucchini bread, aka your newest favorite breakfast.

 How to Prepare Zucchini for Bread

-1. Select the zucchini: Choose zucchini that’s firm to the touch.
+1. Select firm zucchini.
 Softness often means it’s past its prime.

-2. Trim the zucchini: Cut both ends off the zucchini.
+2. Trim the zucchini at both ends.
 There’s no need to peel it, as the skin is nutritious and gets tender during baking.

-3. Grate the zucchini: Grate the zucchini with a box grater, food processor, stand mixer attachment, or a fork.
+3. Grate the zucchini with a box grater, food processor, stand mixer attachment, or a fork.
 Grate it over a bowl or cutting board to get as much as possible.

 5. Deseed larger zucchini: For large zucchini, remove the seeds, as they can be tough and bitter.